PhillipSz/translationcheck/README.md

 To updates this script just run:

 	git pull -r

-(Note: Currently German is the default language!
-You can change this in line 26 in translationcheck.py)

 There is also a bash script which does the same thing, and has mostly the same short options.